A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Characterizing the feasibility of linear IA

-In this section we present the two main theorems of the paper, which solve the feasibility of linear interference alignment for MIMO channels with constant coefficients for any number of users, antennas and streams per user.
-Moreover, we provide a polynomial-complexity test of feasibility for this problem.
-The following theorem establishes the feasibility conditions.
+In this section we present a theorem that characterizes the feasibility of linear interference alignment for MIMO channels with constant coefficients for any number of users, antennas and streams per user.
+This characterization will allow us to provide a polynomial-complexity test of feasibility for this problem which will be detailed in Section \ref{test}.